fititnt/ap-application-load-balancer/README.md

 - UFW Manual: <http://manpages.ubuntu.com/manpages/cosmic/en/man8/ufw.8.html>

 #### Risk Mitigation related to firewall
-This section applies in special if you is using ALB/UFW component (or any custom solution based only on [IPTables firewall](http://ipset.netfilter.org/)) as a layer of defence inside your servers not meant to be exposed to the public internet.

-AP-ALB is designed to work with aceptable risks even on very cheap VPS providers.
-By extension, this also means it will work with mixed setups (e.g. some VPSs could be on expensive AWS Sao Paulo region, while others on other cloud providers, like Azure, or cheaper but very good ones, like Contabo).

-##### Layered security
 > _"Layered security, also known as layered defense, describes the practice of combining multiple mitigating security controls to protect resources and data."
 — [Layered security on Wikipedia](https://en.wikipedia.org/wiki/Layered_security)_

-###### Consider using password even inside DMZ
+This section applies in special if you is using ALB/UFW component (or any custom solution based only on [IPTables firewall](http://ipset.netfilter.org/)) as a layer of defence **inside** your servers not meant to be exposed to the public internet instead of private networking.

+AP-ALB is designed to work with aceptable risks and be used on production even on **very cheap VPSs without enterprise features** (like private networking, extra disks, snapshots) and **still relatively sysadmin (user) friendly** for what it is really doing.
+By extension, this also means it will work with mixed setups (e.g. some VPSs could be on expensive AWS, while others on other cloud providers, like Azure, or cheaper but very good ones, like Contabo).

+##### Prefer guides that assume security requirements for geo-distributed applications
+**Do not assume same level of security of private networking and same datacenter**: the averange guide on internet (in special the ones from cloud providers) will assume both cases and sometimes they are so resilient on this feature that will suggest no autentication at all for intra-cluster communication even when the underlines softwares allow and strongly encourage it's use.

+One generic protip here is, when in doubt with guides, check the same guides but with _"geo-distributed applications/replication"_ or _"multicloud"_.
+Even if you do not implement IPSec or OpenVPN, the averagen guide on how to configure the applications will very likely to still rely on autentication for the apps that need to talk with each other.

+##### Still use passwords for intra-cluster communications (We're looking at you, Redis)

 (...)